 By David Bateman, CPA/ABV/CFF, CFE

 Cases involving alter ego, successor liability and substantive consolidation are fact and circumstance intensive.
-While attorneys frequently use financial experts in cases involving damage calculations, a financial expert such as a Certified Public Accountant (CPA), and more specifically, one trained in forensic accounting, can be useful in providing testimony supporting or rebutting alter ego claims due to the nature of the factors to be considered in such cases.
+While attorneys frequently use financial accounting experts in cases involving damage calculations, a financial expert such as a Certified Public Accountant (CPA), and more specifically, one trained in forensic accounting, can be useful in providing testimony supporting or rebutting alter ego claims due to the nature of the factors to be considered in such cases.
 It is important for attorneys to understand the scope and nature of the opinions that such experts may be able to provide in support of their clients.

 A concept that underlies the work of financial statement preparation by accountants is that of “substance over form.”
 This concept is defined in Generally Accepted Accounting Principles (GAAP) as follows: